Expertise

 Quantum Protocols and Security

 Quantum communication and cryptography protocols underpin several emerging product categories (QKD, secure delegation, verification).
 I introduced the concept of blind quantum computing – delegating a computation to an untrusted quantum server while keeping the input hidden.
 This protocol has since been experimentally demonstrated and spawned an active subfield.
-It is a concrete example of how foundational research translates into deployable technology.
+It is a concrete example of how foundational research can move toward real-world applications.

 The Big Picture